TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Add a standard logging fn to uibuilderfe - allow that to return log statements back to Node-RED via control msgs.

-* Retain logon/logoff control msgs but direct to fns in external security.js file (which should allow call from both express and socket.io)
+* Retain logon/logoff control msgs but direct to fns in external security.js file (which should allow call from both express and socket.io).

+* Add settings.js options to use different paths/names for middleware files.

+* Add socket.io instrumentation server.
+See https://socket.io/docs/v4/admin-ui/

 ### Editor (`uibuilder.html`)